Aid "Disbursement" to your Student Account

 If you are offered student loans, Averett will notify you if a student loan promissory note is required.
 The first semester you borrow a Federal Stafford Loan at Averett, you must completean entrance interview on line.

 When the semester begins, your anticipated aid will be changed to disbursed aid on your student account, provided you are registered for the appropriate number of credit hours and have met individual program requirements.
-Financial Aid will be used to pay charges for tuition, fees, room and board for payment of other educational expenses such as, but not limited to books, supplies, etc. If disbursement of aid is more than enough to pay your student account charges, you may obtain a check in the amount of the credit balance from the Student Accounts Office following the start of classes.
+Financial Aid will be used to pay charges for tuition, fees, room and board for payment of other educational expenses such as, but not limited to books, supplies, etc. If disbursement of aid is more than enough to pay your student account charges, a refund can be processed in the amount of the credit balance from the Student Accounts Office following the start of classes.